-The Group reported net loss of \$1,036,000 (2019: \$1,314,000) for the financial year ended 31 March 2020 and as at that date, total cash and cash equivalents decreased by \$1,076,000 (2019: \$1,270,000) from outflows of cash from operating activities.
+The Group reported net loss of \$699,000 (2020: \$1,036,000) for the financial year ended 31 March 2021 and as at that date, total cash and cash equivalents decreased by \$689,000 (2020: \$1,076,000) from outflows of cash from operating activities.
 These financial results indicate the existence of material uncertainties on the Group's and the Company's ability to continue as going concerns.
+Nevertheless, the Board of Directors of the Company believes that the use of the going concern assumption in the preparation of the financial statements for the financial year ended 31 March 2021 is appropriate after taking into consideration the following actions and measures:

-Nevertheless, management has prepared the financial statements on a going concern basis after taken into consideration that the Group and the Company will have sufficient cash flows to meet the operating requirements, based on a 12-month cash flows projection where the assumptions used in the preparation of the cash flow projections extend to forecast effects from the global COVID-19 pandemic which have impacted the Group's operations.
+• the Group and the Company will have sufficient cash flows to meet the operating requirements, based on a 12-month cash flows projection.
+The assumptions used in the cash flows projections extended to forecast effects from the global COVID-19 pandemic which have impacted the Group's operations.